Initial layer of the anti-cyclotomic $\mathbb{Z}_3$-extension of $\mathbb{Q}(\sqrt{-m})$ and capitulation phenomenon: Initial layer of the Lg -extension Lg of Lg

-In these papers, explicit results are given for small primes $p$ for various purposes, as statistics, heuristics, or partial results on the Iwasawa invariants.
-For $p=2$, see Carrol \cite{Car1975}, and \cite{Gra1983} using the $\Log_p$-function introduced in our Crelle's papers (1982/83).
-Then many authors have undertook the study of the torsion group $\CT_k$ in a cohomological point of view, like Nguyen Quang Do in \cite{NQD1986}, and find again class field theory approach in a more conceptual way, but less accessible for computing.
+In the mentioned papers, explicit results are given for small primes $p\geq 3$ for various purposes, as statistics, heuristics, or partial results on the Iwasawa invariants of $k^\acyc$.
+For $p=2$, see Carrol \cite{Car1975}, and \cite{Gra1983}.
+Then many authors have undertook the study of the torsion group $\CT_k$ in a cohomological point of view, like Nguyen Quang Do in \cite{NQD1986}, and find again class field theory approach in a more conceptual way, but less accessible for computing in experimental number theory.
+See for instance \cite{MR2019, Mai2011}, and their bibliographies, for generalizations to the $\Sigma$-ramification context, where $\Sigma$ is a suitable set of places, which constitutes a tool for the study of pro-$p$-extensions and the approach of many conjectures as that of Fontaine--Mazur.
+In \cite{Fu2013}, numerous results give bounds for the Iwasawa invariants as improvements of some Sands ones \cite{San1993}.

+To our knowledge, there is no published programs allowing the systematic computation of a cubic polynomial defining $k_1^\acyc$ over any imaginary quadratic field $k$; however, see Brink \cite[Theorem 2]{Br2007} used in \cite[\S\,7.3]{KW2023}.

+Our purpose is to give a new method (with {\sc pari/gp} programs \cite{Pari2019}) using the $\Log_p$-function introduced in our Crelle's papers (1982/83) to compute the first layer $k_1^\acyc$ of $k^\acyc$, then to study the phenomenon of capitulation of $p$-classes of $k$ in $k^\acyc$, in direction of some heuristics about Iwasawa's invariants of $k^\acyc$; the main reason is to obtain effective results from the base field and not results requiring $n \gg 0$ as done in many theoretical papers.

+This is motivated by a result of Jaulent \cite{Jau2019}, about some consequences of the property of capitulation, clamming that, {\it in the totally real case}, Greenberg's conjecture \cite{Gree1976} holds if and only if {\it the logarithmic class group} of $k$ \cite{Jau1994, Jau2016b, Jau2019, Jau2024b} capitulates in the cyclotomic $\Z_p$-extension $k^\cyc$ of $k$, and recall that we have conjectured that, for an imaginary quadratic field, $k^\acyc$ as well as the non-Galois $\Z_p$-extensions of $k$, behave in some sense as $k^\cyc$ in the real case (see \cite{FK2002} for some examples in this direction about $\lambda, \mu, \nu$ invariants).

+The initial criteria in \cite{Gree1976} were only about $p$-class groups instead of logarithmic class groups, but we know there are sufficient similarities between the two notions to justify the study of class groups capitulations (see \cite[Section 2]{Gra2024b} for more details).
+Many numerical tests of Greenberg's conjecture, for real quadratic fields, are based on cyclotomic units and analytic formulas (e.g., \cite{Pag2022, MPS2025}).

-Our purpose, in this paper, is to give an easy method (with {\sc pari/gp} programs) to compute the first layer $k_1^\acyc$ of $k^\acyc$, then to study the phenomenon of (partial) capitulation of the $p$-class group $\CH_k$ of $k$ in $k_1^\acyc$, in direction of some heuristics about Iwasawa's theory.
-An important fact is when $k^\acyc$ is not linearly disjoint from the Hilbert class field $H_k^\nr$; indeed, in the unramified cyclic extension $k^\acyc \cap H_k^\nr/k$ some $p$-classes of $k$ may capitulate since they capitulate in $H_k^\nr$, but this is going in the right direction, even if the ramified case (linear disjunction) is more significant.
+An important fact is when $k^\acyc$ is not linearly disjoint from the $p$-Hilbert class field $H_k^\nr$; indeed, in the unramified cyclic extension $k^\acyc \cap H_k^\nr/k$ some $p$-classes of $k$ may capitulate since they capitulate in $H_k^\nr$, but this is going in the right direction (see the limit case of Theorem \ref{CHcyclic} leading to the conclusion $\lambda = \mu = \nu = 0$), even if capitulation in the ramified case (disjunction) is more significant.